webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

   actual uniform buffer.

   It would be much nicer if we could directly map the uniform buffer and avoid the copy.
-  Unfortunately, that's ability is not available in WebGPU version 1 but it is being considered as an optional feature sometime in the future.
+  Unfortunately, that ability is not available in WebGPU version 1 but it is being considered as an optional feature sometime in the future.

 * **Indirect Drawing**